The collections of permissions that you can assign to users.

 An administrator can...

-- Add and edit records for new individuals
+- Add, edit, and delete profiles for new individuals

 - View and change information designated "unlisted"